Where can I manage my users?

 To the right of the Edit button there is a delete button where you can remove a user from a corporate subscription.

-The Projects tab lists all of the Projects on the account.
-The owner will be able to see all of their own projects, as well as any projects that shared users created.
+The Projects tab lists all of the projects on the account.
+The Owner and Admins will be able to see and edit all of their own projects, as well as view, edit, delete and share all projects created by users.

 With each project, you can see who is the Project owner and what day the Project was initially created.
 You can also change the official owner of the Project with the checkbox and “change owner” button (watch below).